invest41/Articles/cl3f10zzd010kmynvh4x1co8b.md

 One must admit though, that simple repetitive tasks can and would be easily taken over by A.I., as humans cannot under any **natural** circumstance rival their computing power and speed, which is why popular debates [should never have included a Tech.
 Vs. Human premise.](https://medicalfuturist.com/5-reasons-artificial-intelligence-wont-replace-physicians/)

 It would always help, to imagine what healthcare teams would be capable of, if their creativity, associative reasoning, complex pattern recognition, and problem-solving skills, were combined with the tremendous computing power, extraordinary speed, and processing efficiency available to computing devices.
 We'd be simply augmenting our intelligence as humans, and such augmentations are needed to [broaden access to healthcare](https://medium.com/retina-ai-health-inc/artificial-intelligence-and-telemedicine-in-a-world-of-value-based-healthcare-a-deep-dive-311073d33ebf), especially in regions of the world with grossly [diminished medical man-power.](https://borgenproject.org/ai-in-african-healthcare-revolutionizing-the-industry/#:~:text=Future%20of%20AI%20in%20African%20Health%20Care%20Overall%2C,communicate%20with%20patients%20and%20provide%20more%20accurate%20diagnoses.)
-> The Average human is [ahead of A.I. systems](https://thenextweb.com/news/why-the-smartest-ai-is-still-dumber-than-a-toddler-and-how-we-can-fix-that) in predictive analysis, as we have a key sense of association,.
+> The Average human is [ahead of A.I. systems](https://thenextweb.com/news/why-the-smartest-ai-is-still-dumber-than-a-toddler-and-how-we-can-fix-that) in predictive analysis, as we have a key sense of association.
 The advantage with computers is that, with every predictive task they are successfully trained to solve, they would easily outperform any human just by sheer computing speed.
 [Your brain is 10 million times slower than a computer.](https://nautil.us/why-is-the-human-brain-so-efficient-7216/)

 ### **Conclusion**

 The race for the COVID-19 vaccine showed clearly, the value of state-of-the-art research.
 The potentials in placing oneself at the frontline of innovation, cannot be overstated, and humans who think further and do further, would achieve farther as our global society evolves.

-A.I. is here to stay, despite the general outlook of its potential not being fully known, I strongly believe it is going to be a driving force for much greater global development, in coming years.
+A.I. is here to stay, despite the general outlook of its potential not being fully known.
+I strongly believe it is going to be a driving force for much greater global development, in coming years.

 <br/><br/>